 A hospital must keep every patient’s medical records for at least a few years after treatment.
 Upon request, the hospital must give copies of the records to the patient (however, the hospital may charge a fee for copying expenses).

 At some point, the hospital might make an offer to settle the case.
 So, it is important for the patient to determine the value of the case.
-The patient should consider all possible losses and harm stemming from the malpractice, including, past and future medical expenses, past and future wage losses, pain and suffering, loss of enjoyment of life (the decreased value of a person’s life as a result of the injury, measured by changes in lifestyle, such as the loss of the ability to enjoy sports, walk or play with children), and loss of consortium (losses to family members as a result of the injury, measured by loss of companionship or the loss of the ability to engage in certain activities).
+The patient should consider all possible losses and harm stemming from the malpractice, including medical treatment made necessary by the error, past and future wage losses, pain and suffering, loss of enjoyment of life (the decreased value of a person’s life as a result of the injury, measured by changes in lifestyle, such as the loss of the ability to enjoy sports, walk or play with children), and loss of consortium (losses suffered by family members as a result of the injury).

-Whose is legally responsible for the mistake?
-Was it a doctor’s or a hospital’s (we touched on this in item 3 above)?
+Who is legally responsible for the medical error?
+Was it a doctor or the hospital itself (we touched on this in item 3 above)?
 What about a nurse or an ambulance service?
-If the answer is unclear, the patient may sue more than one party.
-It is critical that all parties responsible are sued because it may not be possible to go back later to make a change.
+If the answer is unclear, the patient might file a lawsuit against more than one party.
+It is critical that all potentially-responsible parties be brought to the suit, because it may not be possible to go back later to add a party.

 Many states require patients to jump through a few hoops before filing medical malpractice lawsuits.
 These requirements vary by state.
 A patient might have to file an affidavit of merit in which a qualified medical expert attests that the plaintiff has a valid case.
 A patient also might have to submit a claim to a medical review board before filing in court, or agree to some form of pre-lawsuit alternative dispute resolution (ADR).

 Check the law in your state and the filing requirements in your jurisdiction, or speak with an experienced local medical malpractice attorney.